-With Star Trek: Voyager (VOY), the franchise returns to the starship format, but with a twist.
-Premiering in January, 1995.
-Fans were thrust 75,000 lightyears from the Federation (well, specifically Earth) with two crews forced to work together to get home.
+With Star Trek: Voyager (“VOY”), the franchise returns to the starship format, but with a twist.
+Premiering in January 1995.
+Fans were thrust 75,000 light-years from the Federation (well, specifically Earth) with two crews forced to work together to get home.
 Voyager was the third Star Trek series to make it a full seven seasons.

-Lastly, episodes that are “essential” are indicated with an * in the Ep.
-No. column.
-Essential episodes are selected on a number of factors including character development, other cannon connections, and cultural impact.
-In other words, these often are best of the best of each season.
+Lastly, episodes marked as “essential” are indicated by an * in the “Ep.
+No.” column.
+Essential episodes are selected on a number of factors, including character development, other canon connections, and cultural impact.
+In other words, these are often the best of the best of each season.

 Season 1